-Capital requirement for non-life catastrophe risk sub-module in the amount of EUR 12,760 thousand was determined in accordance with the standard formula, based on prescribed exposure measures for natural disasters, for human-caused disasters, and for other non-life insurance catastrophe risks.
+Capital requirement for non-life catastrophe risk sub-module in the amount of EUR 17,315 thousand was determined in accordance with the standard formula, based on prescribed exposure measures for natural disasters, for human-caused disasters and for other non-life insurance catastrophe risks.
+The increase in the capital requirement occurred in the sub-module for human-caused catastrophe risk, i.e. the liability risk sub-module, primarily due to the increase in projected liability insurance premium, which enters as a parameter in the calculation.